 - AWARD TIP Creativity is encouraged to help tell the story of the project – visuals aids, such as photos, graphs and flowcharts may be included to support the written narrative as long as the nomination remains within the 7-page limit

-- AWARD TIP While the content of the nomination is what matters most, your title does set the tone; put on your creative hat and find a title that strikes a balance of catchy and descriptive
+- AWARD TIP While the content of the entry is what matters most, your title does set the tone; put on your creative hat and find a title that strikes a balance of catchy and descriptive

-- A state can be recognized as an award recipient in no more than two categories a year (if a state has recipient-level scores in more than 2 categories, the 2 highest scored nominations will be selected as the recipient in the respective categories; multi-state initiatives and the State CIO Office Special Recognition category are exceptions)
+- A state can be recognized as an award recipient in no more than two categories a year (if a state has recipient-level scores in more than 2 categories, the 2 highest scored entries will be selected as the recipient in the respective categories; multi-state initiatives and the State CIO Office Special Recognition category are exceptions)

 Nomination Guidelines & Scoring Criteria

 - File name must follow the naming convention of StateAbbreviation_Category (ex.
 KY_Cybersecurity)